-It's the sum product of the fund weights and individual carbon intensities (carbon emissions scope 1+2 / USDm sales or GDP)
+It's the sum product of the fund weights and individual carbon intensities (carbon emissions scope 1+2 / USDm sales or GDP).

 The metric is scaled up to 100% if actual data coverage is above the defined thresholds - Fixed Income: 50%; Equities: 67%, Multi-Asset: 50%.
-Otherwise, the metric is reported as categories with AAA/AA leaders; A/BBB/BB average and B/CCC laggards, and compared to the rating breakdown of the reference index.
+Otherwise, the metric is reported as ""